jagchat/aws-samples/sam-nodejs/07-api-gateway-dynamodb-crud/README.md

 --port 3000
 ```

-- the above kicks off a web server at port 3000 and we can test the functionality by pointing our browser to (fig: api-get-all-items.png)
+- the above kicks off a web server at port 3000 and we can test the functionality by pointing our browser to

 `http://localhost:3000/items/Red/Taylor%20Swift`